garygause/icebreaker/BOOTSTRAP.md

 # Bootstrap

-Steps taken to bootstrap this project:
+Steps taken to bootstrap this project.

-Create env:
+## Create env:

 ```bash
 # if needed